-19. LOCALLY ADOPTED ENVIRONMENTAL PLANS AND GOALS:

-List State, County, City, USFS, BLM, Tribal, and other zoning or management plans, and identify how they would affect this project.

-20. ACCESS TO AND QUALITY OF RECREATIONAL AND WILDERNESS ACTIVITIES:

-Identify any wilderness or recreational areas nearby or access routes through this tract.
+19. LOCALLY ADOPTED ENVIRONMENTAL PLANS AND GOALS: List State, County, City, USFS, BLM, Tribal, and other zoning or management plans, and identify how they would affect this project.
+None 20.
+ACCESS TO AND QUALITY OF RECREATIONAL AND WILDERNESS ACTIVITIES: Identify any wilderness or recreational areas nearby or access routes through this tract.
 Determine the effects of the project on recreational potential within the tract.
 Identify direct, indirect, and cumulative effects to recreational and wilderness activities.

-21. DENSITY AND DISTRIBUTION OF POPULATION AND HOUSING:

-Estimate population changes and additional housing the project would require.
+No measurable impacts would be anticipated.
+21. DENSITY AND DISTRIBUTION OF POPULATION AND HOUSING: Estimate population changes and additional housing the project would require.
 Identify direct, indirect, and cumulative effects to population and housing.

-22. SOCIAL STRUCTURES AND MORES:

-Identify potential disruption of native or traditional lifestyles or communities.

-23. CULTURAL UNIQUENESS AND DIVERSITY:

-How would the action affect any unique quality of the area?
+None 22.
+SOCIAL STRUCTURES AND MORES: Identify potential disruption of native or traditional lifestyles or communities.
+None 23.
+CULTURAL UNIQUENESS AND DIVERSITY: How would the action affect any unique quality of the area?
 No measurable impacts would be anticipated as a result of the proposed action.

-24. OTHER APPROPRIATE SOCIAL AND ECONOMIC CIRCUMSTANCES:

-Estimate the return to the trust.
+24. OTHER APPROPRIATE SOCIAL AND ECONOMIC CIRCUMSTANCES: Estimate the return to the trust.
 Include appropriate economic analysis.
 Identify potential future uses for the analysis area other than existing management.
 Identify direct, indirect, and cumulative economic and social effects likely to occur as a result of the proposed action.

-EA Checklist Prepared By: Name: Craig Hansen Date: 3/26/2024 Title: Unit Manager
+Granting of the proposed easement would return approximately \$100 to the Public Land-Navigable Rivers Trust.
+EA Checklist Name: Craig Hansen Date: 03/04/2024 Prepared By: Title: Unit Manager V. FINDING 25.
+ALTERNATIVE SELECTED: The Action Alternative (Alternative B) - recommending Land Board approval of this easement application.

-V. FINDING

-25. ALTERNATIVE SELECTED:

-The Action Alternative (Alternative B) - Building Cross Fence for grazing management.